aerospike/aerospike-prometheus-exporter/README.md

 1. Install Go v1.12+
 1. Run `go get github.com/citrusleaf/aerospike-prometheus-exporter` and cd to it via: `cd $GOPATH/src/github.com/citrusleaf/aerospike-prometheus-exporter`
-1. `go build -o aerospike-prometheus-exporter . && ./aerospike-prometheus-exporter -h <server_node> -p 3000 -b :9145 -tags agent1,very_nice` builds and runs the agent.
+1. `go build -o aerospike-prometheus-exporter . && ./aerospike-prometheus-exporter -config <full path of the config file>` builds and runs the agent.
-    1. for a second agent on the same machine, bind it to a different port: `go build . && ./aerospike-prometheus-exporter -h <server_node> -p 3000 -b :9146 -tags agent1,very_nice`
+    1. for a second agent on the same machine, bind it to a different port.
+1. You can generate certificates and set them in the config file in `key_file` and `cert_file` of the `[Agent]` section.
+    1. You need to set the `scheme: 'https'` in `scrape_configs:` to be able to ping an agent with TLS enabled.

 ## Build Docker Image